Relationship Problems

 - Avoid interrupting your partner.
 If you are unsure or upset by what has been said, summarize back what you have heard and check for accuracy before replying.

 - Avoid labeling your partner.
-Focus on behaviour rather than the person.
+Focus on your partner’s behavior rather than the person.
 Personal attacks are unlikely to improve the situation, where as identifying specific behaviors opens up opportunities for change.
 Also, try to speak in encouraging and positive ways, so that you are showing support rather than putting your partner down.

 - Talk about the good aspects of the relationship, as well as the problems.